Aizen93/Youtube-Downloader/README.md

 A small application to download YouTube videos simply by using the URL. very easy to use and available in French and English langage.

 <br>

 **Notice**:
 - Youtube API does not support video download.
 In faсt it is prohibited.
-- This project is used only for educational purposes.
+- This project is used only for educational purposes, or personal use.

 ## Download :
 You can download the setup file (MSI installer) here :